ad510/firstest-principle/learning.md

 But are you really dead?
 Because, you know, people have done surgeries where they [removed half of someone's brain](https://en.wikipedia.org/wiki/Hemispherectomy) and they still lived on OK.
 So if half of your brain is in the real world and half of your brain is in a computer simulation and you lose the part of your brain in the real world, shouldn't you still live on in the simulation?

 If you try it out and the answer is no, then the rest of this blog post is completely irrelevant.
 But if the answer is yes, then it means that it's possible to put ourselves completely inside a computer simulation!
 Isn't that like the coolest thing ever?
-(If you like this sort of thing, here's a [Wait But Why post](https://waitbutwhy.com/2014/12/what-makes-you-you.html) describing more situations like these.)
+(If you like this sort of thing, here's a Wait But Why post about [what makes you you](https://waitbutwhy.com/2014/12/what-makes-you-you.html).)

 So what does this have to do with information physics?
 Oh right: